pergravgaard/spring-boot-data/README.md

 Furthermore we'll learn how to use the new Java 8 time classes in JPA and in JPA auditing.

 Some people dislikes Spring due to the "magic" of how easy it is to get a project up and running.
-They feel like they loose control.
+They feel they loose control.
 Of course there is no magic to it, but just a lot of sensible default configuration for each layer/component in your application.

 But you do NOT loose control!
 Everything can be configured.

 Admitted, to customize the configuration can sometimes be time consuming.
 But the people behind Spring has done a great job (and continues to do so) of making this is as easy as possible.
 Furthermore the different Spring projects are Open Source and nowadays there is a lot of documentation and guides out there.